nihbaku/c_programming_a_modern_approach/chapter_9/notes.md

 - A function declaration just clarifies what values the function takes and what the return type is: `double average(double a, double b);`.
 - The declaration is actually called a *function prototype*.
 - A function prototype does not have to hold the names of the variables.
 The following definition is also correct `double average(double, double)`.
+- The names of the arguments in the prototype does not have to match the actual definition!
+- Prototypes are very useful.
+If we would write all functions before main, we would still have to look for the order.
+Also it would not be possible to have functions calling each other, because one of them was not seen before the other gets called!

 ## Arguments